First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Event simulation

 \section{Event simulation}

 Samples of signal and background events are simulated using Monte Carlo (MC) event generators based on a fixed-order perturbative QCD calculation with up to four noncollinear high-$\pt$ partons, supplemented with parton showering (PS) and multiparton interactions.
-The matrix element (ME) generation of $\ttbar$ events is performed with \POWHEG (v2)~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd, Campbell:2014kua,Frixione:2007nw} at NLO in QCD, followed by a simulation of the PS using $\PYTHIA8.230$~\cite{Sjostrand:2014zea} (referred to as $\PYTHIA8$ in the following), using the \textsc{CP5} underlying event tune~\cite{Sirunyan:2019dfx} and the NNPDF3.1~\cite{Ball:2017nwa} parton distribution functions (PDFs).
-A value of $m_{\PQt} = 172.5\GeV$ is used in the event generation.
+The matrix element (ME) generation of $\ttbar$ events is performed with \POWHEG (v2)~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd, Campbell:2014kua,Frixione:2007nw} at NLO in QCD using the five-flavour scheme, followed by a simulation of the PS using $\PYTHIA8.230$~\cite{Sjostrand:2014zea} (referred to as $\PYTHIA8$ in the following), using the \textsc{CP5} underlying event tune~\cite{Sirunyan:2019dfx} and the NNPDF3.1~\cite{Ball:2017nwa} parton distribution functions (PDFs).
+The first additional hard radiation from the $\ttbar$ system is included in the NLO ME calculation, whereas higher additional jet multiplicities result from radiation simulated in the PS.
+A value of $m_{\PQt} = 172.5\GeV$ is used in the event generation and the values of $\mu_{\text{R}}$ and $\mu_{\text{F}}$ are set to a dynamic scale given by $\sqrt{\smash[b]{m^2_{\cPqt} + p^2_{\mathrm{T,\cPqt}}}}$, where $p_{\mathrm{T},\cPqt}$ denotes the transverse momentum of the top quark in the $\ttbar$ rest frame.
 The $\ttbar$ cross section is scaled to a theoretical prediction at next-to-next-to-leading order in QCD including resummation of next-to-next-to-leading logarithmic soft-gluon terms, which yields $\sigma_{\ttbar} = 832^{\, +39.9}_{\, -45.8}$\unit{pb}~\cite{Cacciari:2011hy}.
-The results are also compared to those from $\ttbar$ production simulated with the \MGvATNLO (v2.4.2)~\cite{Alwall:2014hca} ME generator at NLO accuracy and with FxFx jet matching~\cite{Frederix:2012ps}.
+The results are also compared to those from $\ttbar$ production simulated with the \MGvATNLO (v2.4.2)~\cite{Alwall:2014hca} ME generator at NLO accuracy using the five-flavour scheme, with FxFx jet matching~\cite{Frederix:2012ps} and including up to two jets in addition to the $\ttbar$ system in the NLO ME calculation.
+No dedicated simulations have been used to model separately $\ttcc$ or $\ttbb$ events, ensuring a consistent treatment between $\ttcc$, $\ttbb$, and $\ttLF$ events in the inclusive $\ttbar$ samples mentioned above.